k3rs3d/ringfairy/README.md

 - [Craftering](https://craftering.systemcrafters.net) - for the [System Crafters](https://systemcrafters.net) community
 - [Roboring](https://stel.is-probably.gay/roboring/) - for robotic beings

-If you decide to launch your own webring with this tool, let me know and I'll list it here! :)
+If you decide to launch your own webring with this tool, let me know and I'll list it here!

 ## 🪄 Usage

-- Download a release binary OR clone the repo and build from source.
+- Download a release binary OR clone and build from source.
 - Modify the `websites.json` (by default) file to include the details of the websites you want to include in the webring.
 Each website must be added to the list.
 - Modify the `config.json` (by default) file according to your needs.
 - (Optional) Customize pages by modifying the templates, located in the `data/templates` folder (by default).
 You can also use remote files as templates.
 See the "Templates" section below.